The Real Housewives of Auckland

-The Real Housewives of Auckland (abbreviated RHOAKL) is a New Zealand reality television series that premiered on Bravo on 22 August 2016.
+The Real Housewives of Auckland (RHOAKL) is a New Zealand high-end reality television series that premiered on Bravo on 22 August 2016.

-Developed as an international installment of the American The Real Housewives franchise, it aired one season and focused on the personal and professional lives of several women living in Auckland, New Zealand.
+Developed as an international installment of the American The Real Housewives franchise, it has currently aired one season and a spin-off special episode & focuses on the personal and professional lives of several ladies living in Auckland, New Zealand.

-Overview and casting
+Overview and Production

 Season 1

 The Real Housewives of Auckland was officially announced on 24 January 2016.
 Developed as an international installment of the American The Real Housewives franchise, it is the second installment of the franchise by Matchbox Pictures, following The Real Housewives of Melbourne.
 In May 2016, Anne Batley-Burton, Michelle Blanchard, Gilda Kirkpatrick, Julia Sloane, Angela Stone, and Louise Wallace were announced as the cast members for the show's debut season.
 The series premiered on Bravo on 22 August 2016.

 Executive producer Kylie Washington described the cast of the first season as "people who are the life of the party – the party is them – it's around them, so it doesn't matter where they are, something's always happening."
 Washington also revealing, "'We're pretty tongue in cheek with it as well.
 We know what we are, we're not pretending to be anything else.
 Already [the Auckland Housewives] are showing that they have the right spirit.'"
 A second season was reported as likely.
 The first season concluded on 18 October 2016, and did not feature a reunion.
 The network provided one-on-one interviews with the cast via their Facebook pages, following the final episode.

 In October 2016, following airing of the first season, production company Matchbox Pictures confirmed there were ongoing discussions for a second season.
 That same month, contract details for the cast were leaked to The New Zealand Herald.
 In November 2016, the series was not included in Bravo's programming highlights for the 2017 broadcast season.
 In April 2018, a Bravo spokesperson revealed that there was no immediate plans to return the series for a second season.